network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ### From single-flow to multi-flow

-A single TCP connection may not be sufficient to reach the capacity of a path quickly.
+A single TCP connection may not be sufficient to reach the capacity and full buffer occupancy of a path quickly.
 Using a 4MB receive window, over a network with a 32 ms round-trip time, a single TCP connection can achieve up to 1Gb/s throughput.
+Additionally, deep buffers along the path between the two endpoints may be significantly larger than 4MB.
-For higher throughput and/or networks with higher round-trip time, TCP allows larger receive window sizes, up to 1 GB.
+TCP allows larger receive window sizes, up to 1GB.
+However, most transport stacks aggressively limit the size of the receive window to avoid consuming too much memory.

-For most applications there is little reason to open multiple parallel TCP connections in an attempt to achieve higher throughput.
+Thus, the only way to achieve full capacity and full buffer occupancy on those networks is by creating multiple connections, allowing to actively fill the bottleneck's buffer to achieve maximum working conditions.

-However, it may take some time for a single TCP connection to ramp up to full speed, and one of the goals of the RPM test is to quickly load the network to capacity, take its measurements, and then finish.
+Even if a single TCP connection would be able to fill the bottleneck's buffer, it may take some time for a single TCP connection to ramp up to full speed.
+One of the goals of the RPM test is to quickly load the network, take its measurements, and then finish.
-Additionally, traditional loss-based TCP congestion control algorithms react aggressively to packet loss by reducing the congestion window.
+Finally, traditional loss-based TCP congestion control algorithms react aggressively to packet loss by reducing the congestion window.
 This reaction (intended by the protocol design) decreases the queueing within the network, making it harder to determine the